 6. All the trains have wifi.
 Download media before you board.

 If you’ve read the info online, especially train reservation sites, it appears that all the trains are modern, have an array of food service and of course wifi.
 Traveling in Italy by train is fabulous, just be sure to download your media before leaving your hotel.

 Not true.
 I’ve been traveling first class on trains through Italy for the last 10 years and I’ve ridden remarkably modern train cars yet no wifi.
 When there is wifi, most times you have to create a username, password and enter a credit card for a €1 fee.

 Italy is as gorgeous a country as you can find anywhere.
 Unless you are fluent in Italian, there will be hurdles to negotiate.
 But every hiccup is worth the inconvenience.
 Now go call your travel agent and pack your bags.
 You’re going to Italy!

-Read my first five myths debunked, here.
+Read my first five myths about traveling in Italy – debunked.

 I’m the editor and creator of CruiseMaven.com and self-appointed “expert” on cruises, trains and solo travel.
 By sharing news and reviews plus my cruise and travel experiences, I hope to entertain, inform and inspire you to travel the world without flying.
 Be sure to enjoy a local meal and a glass of wine along the way.